-Cathy Carlock, Secretary – Cathy has lived in Cedarville for 29 years raising 2 daughters there.
-Both herself and her husband Steve work for the Forest Service where Cathy is responsible for the reforestation programs on the Warner Mountain and Devil’s Garden Ranger Districts.
+Cathy Carlock, Vice-President– Cathy has lived in Cedarville for 29 years raising 2 daughters there.
+Bother herself and her husband, Steve, work for the Forest Service where Cathy is responsible for the reforestation programs on the Warner Mountain and Devil’s Garden Ranger Districts.
 Cathy is an organic gardener and has been gardening and preserving food since she was a young girl when it was necessary so you would have food in the winter months.
 “It’s in my blood!”

 Dick Mackey, Director – Bio coming soon

 Steffen Peterson, Executive Director, is a Surprise Valley resident and a biologist by trade.
 His work as a wildlife ecologist brought him and his wife, Bree, to the Valley in 2014 and the two quickly discovered the Surprise Valley Saturday Market not only as a place to procure local food but an opportunity to immerse themselves into the community.
 Steffen and Bree enjoy expanding and planning their garden and family hobby farm (currently chickens and honey bees).
 In his free time, Steffen enjoys hunting, hiking, cooking, and spending time with his daughter Genevieve.